-On paper, it would seem that a battery with more mAhs would just naturally last longer than every other but then you also have to factor in other elements that come with each phone like the type of screen display, chipset and CPU used, which all need to be optimised to work well with each other in order to maximise battery life.
+On paper, it would seem that a battery with more mAhs would just naturally last longer than every other.
+But then, you also have to factor in other elements that come with each phone like the type of screen display, chipset and CPU used, which all need to be optimised to work well with each other in order to maximise battery life.
 Accepting this reality makes it easier for you to not be quick to always blame the phone itself because essentially you get what you pay for.

 Something worth mentioning is that your battery charge reduces significantly faster when you are using Wi-Fi and Mobile Data to obtain connectivity from a source with a weak signal.
 Extending the list of basic solutions for increasing battery life include minimising use of your phone’s vibration feature, keeping the screen display timeout as short as possible and going easy on bombarding your home screens with icons, animations and widgets.

 Another thing a lot of people don’t consider is that different apps running in the background of their phones can cause different levels of battery drain.
-As an example, after running BBM and Skype for months it’s safe to say that BBM just had a way of reducing my battery life so much faster even when I was not using it, so this is something to be mindful of; pay close attention to the apps you have installed as sometimes a single application could be the culprit that is causing you to prematurely run out of juice.
+As an example, after running BBM and Skype for months it’s safe to say that BBM just had a way of reducing my battery life so much faster even when I was not using it.
+This is something to be mindful of.
+Pay close attention to the apps you have installed.
+Sometimes a single application could be the culprit that is causing you to prematurely run out of juice.
 Install and reinstall particular apps if you have to and test how much power they use.

-At the end of the day whether the battery is built-in or removable no battery can last forever, but following the advice outlined in this article could very well ensure that you feel more at ease to step away from your wall socket more often or not get heart attacks on those days when you forget or are unable to carry a trusty, external battery pack.
+At the end of the day, whether the battery is built-in or removable, no battery can last forever but following the advice outlined in this article could very well ensure that you feel more at ease to step away from your wall socket more often or not get heart attacks on those days when you forget or are unable to carry a trusty, external battery pack.

 June 2016 – Issue 21 www.sweettntmagazine.com